birotaio/mongodb-gcs-backup/README.md

 ### Docker image

-There's no public image provided so you have to build your own one:

-    docker build -t latest . && \
+You can pull the public image from Docker Hub:

-    docker push mongodb-gcs-backup:latest
+    docker pull zoov/mongodb-gcs-backup:latest

 ### Configuration